Definition of a Service Animal

 Seizure response dog: A dog trained to assist a person with a seizure disorder.
 The method by which the dog serves the person depends on the individual’s needs.
 Some dogs have learned to predict a seizure and warn the person in advance.

-Psychiatric Service Animals are trained to perform a variety of tasks that assist individuals to detect the onset of psychiatric episodes and ameliorate their effects.
+Psychiatric Service Animal: A dog trained to perform a variety of tasks that assist individuals to detect the onset of psychiatric episodes and ameliorate their effects.
 Some of the tasks may include:

 - Reminding the handler to take medicine